Accessibility StatementSkip to main content

-• Most babies are ready for solids around 6 months old.
+• Most babies are ready for solids around 6 months.

 • Iron-rich purees are a great place to start.

-• Pay attention to your baby’s cues to ensure a smooth transition from milk to solids.
+• Baby’s cues to pay attention to for ensuring a smooth transition from consuming only formula or breast milk to complementary feeding of solids.

 • Sitting up with support: Your baby can sit in a high chair or on your lap and hold their head steady.

-• Interest in your food: Babies often watch their parents eat and may reach out or open their mouth when food is near.
+• Interest in your food: abies often watch their parents eat and may reach out or open their mouth when food is near.
 This curiosity is a good sign!

 • Ability to chew: Even if they don’t have teeth yet, babies are able to gum soft foods or purees.